Skip to Content

 Us Brits seem to have taken a very different approach!

-I’m a pluralist at heart when it comes to food, so I’m equally at home with my rather foxy rabbit cacciatore as I am with this daft but gloriously satisfying recipe.
+I’m a pluralist at heart when it comes to food, so I’m equally at home with the rustic elegance of old-school European dishes as I am with this daft but gloriously satisfying recipe.

 I “cut” my BBQ sauce with a few things to knock back the sweetness and add a little spice.
 But this recipe is obscenely easy to make.